 Hard to believe, I know.
 Especially when it seems like your life force sometimes.

 But it’s not all good.
-While drinking coffee does have a lot of benefits, there are drawbacks, too.
+While drinking coffee does have a lot of benefits and can boost your energy, there are drawbacks, too.
 The trick is to know when you should stay caffeinated and when you should cut back.

 Here’s how it can affect your health – the benefits and the risks.